JoshSJKim/FCC---REGEX/README.md

 let result = unRegex.test(exampleStr);     // console would display 'true'
 ```

-## Match Single Character with Multiple Possibilities ([])
+### Match Single Character with Multiple Possibilities ([])

-- The module covered literal patterns (/literal/) and wildcard character (.), which are the extremes of regular expressions.
+- Previous modules covered literal patterns (/literal/) and wildcard character (.), which are the extremes of regular expressions.
 - literal pattern method finds exact matches and the wildcard method matches everything.
 - Add some flexibility in the search with 'character classes'.
 - It allows you do define a group of characters you wish to match by placing the specific characters inside square brackets ([]).